derekmerck/diana2/apps/siren/README.md

   - `ORTHANC_PASSWORD` - Admin password for Orthanc
   - `SPLUNK_PASSWORD`  - Admin password for Splunk
   - `SPLUNK_HEC_TOKEN` - A Splunk token (or create one later)
-  - `DIANA_FKEY` - A Fernet key for encoding a study signature
+  - `DIANA_FKEY` - Fernet key for encoding a study signature
   - `SMTP_HOST` - For local email server, if applicable
   - `GMAIL_USER` - For using gmail as an email server, if applicable
   - `GMAIL_APP_PASSWORD` - Requires creating a special "app password" in the gmail user security panel